- This story is regularly updated for relevance. Last updated: May 4, 2021

 “Young children may be at greater risk compared to adults based on the typical downward cough trajectory,” researchers wrote.
 “Teenagers and short adults are advised to maintain a social distance greater than [two meters, or, six and a half feet] from taller persons.
 Surgical masks are known to be effective at trapping large droplets and therefore recommended for use as necessary.”

-As we enter the colder, drier months that provide ideal conditions for the spread and transmission of COVID-19 and as cases and deaths hit record levels in the U.S.—not to mention a new variant of the virus that is causing concern—it’s a good idea for everyone to be extra diligent when it comes to social distancing and masking up.
+Even though U.S. coronavirus death rates are dropping, new variants of the virus are causing concern.
+So, it’s a good idea for everyone to continue being extra diligent when it comes to social distancing and masking up.
 And for those people who happen to be vertically challenged, this goes double.